-TEAM IN-CLASS ACTIVITIES (Several, All of equal value): Team In-class activities are scheduled throughout the semester.
-Most are announced in Canvas but few may be randomly assigned in class.
-When announced in Canvas, you are required to have the required supporting material available to you.
+TEAM IN-CLASS ACTIVITIES (15 total but only 6 will be graded): Team In-class activities are scheduled throughout the semester and are announced in Canvas.
+When previously announced in Canvas, you are required to have the required supporting material available to you.
 Supporting material may include carburetor, measurement tools, and show pieces.
 You will be provided with a guided activity/challenge in most activities.
 You will address these questions with your team and assemble a deliverable that is due by the specified date in Canvas.
-Get effective at collaborating online with your team and finishing the activity during class period, otherwise you will require to work more outside class.
+Get effective at collaborating online with your team so you can make the most of your time in class and continue working on the activity outside class.
 See section below for tips on online collaboration.
 You are responsible to coordinate with your team in case you did not attend class.
 Credit for a team activity will only be given to those names written in the submitted deliverable.
 There will be no make-up in-class activities.
-Since last minute emergencies do happen and in the case of team activities you cannot control the schedule of your teammates (as you can control your schedule in the case of individual quizzes), the three lowest grades of in-class activities will be dropped at the end of the semester.
-Further consideration might be possible but only in case of major emergencies, i.e. becoming ill with COVID-19, long-term hospitalization and other long-term undesirable scenarios that prevent you from engaging with the course for periods >2 days.
+Since last minute emergencies do happen and in the case of team activities you cannot control the schedule of your teammates (as you can control your schedule in the case of individual quizzes), the lowest grade of in-class activities will be dropped at the end of the semester.
+Further consideration will be possible but only in case of major emergencies, i.e. becoming ill with COVID-19, long-term hospitalization and other long-term undesirable scenarios that prevent 2 or more team members from engaging with the course for periods >2 days.
 In those cases, you are directed to BOTH use the Notification of Absence module in Canvas AND notify your instructor by email ASAP.